Puthiya Niyamam: Plot

-Louis Pothen is a popular part-time television film critic, an artist, and a divorce lawyer who also participates in a live TV channel named "Kathrika".
-His wife, Vasuki Iyer, is a Kathakali artist, and they live together with their school-going daughter, Chintha.
-They live away from their parents as their marriage was an inter-religious one.
+Louis Pothen is a Christian popular part-time TV film critic, an artist, and a divorce lawyer who also participates in a live TV channel named "Kathrika".
+His wife Vasuki Iyer is a Hindu Kathakali artist, and they live with their school-going daughter, Chintha.
+They live away from their parents as their marriage was inter-religious.

-One day, when Louis and Chintha go to Louis' mother's house, Vasuki goes to the terrace of the building to get some items for her Kathakali performance.
-There, she gets angry when Aryan makes some irritable compliments about Vasuki.
-She tries to get out but Sudeep closes the door to the terrace.
-Both of them grab her and she fights back.
-She runs to the door again and tries to open the door but Pachabasmam, a man who irons clothes at apartment she resides, refusesto open the door, betraying her.
+One day, when Louis and Chintha go to Louis' mother's house, Vasuki goes to the building terrace to get some items for her Kathakali performance.
+There, she gets angry when her neighbour Aryan makes some irritable compliments about her.
+She tries to get out, but his friend Sudeep closes the terrace door.
+Both of them grab her, and she fights back.
+She runs to the door again and tries to open it, but Pachabasmam, a man who irons clothes at the apartment, refuses to open the door, betraying her.
+Aryan and Sudeep physically harass and rape Vasuki.
 Vasuki goes into shock after the rape.
 She does not confide in anyone and becomes withdrawn.
 Her demeanor changes as she becomes irritable and falls short in her household work.
 She even contemplates suicide, but a better sense prevails when she realizes that it is her rapists who should die and not her.

 After a Kathakali performance, Vasuki is complimented by Jeena Bhai, the new police commissioner.
 She finds Jeena's phone number from Louis's mobile, calls her, and narrates her ordeal.
 Jeena encourages Vasuki to tell her what happened, but she strays away from the topic and focuses on men who sell fish near the building, Sura and Shibu, who make irritable compliments about housewives who buy from them.
 Both of them are later arrested.

 Jeena tries to get more information about her, and Vasuki tells her what happened.
-Jeena insists on letting the police arrest them but Vasuki says she wants to take revenge and does not want to let them be handled by the law.
-Jeena helps her in killing all of them, starting with Pachabasmam.
+Jeena insists on letting the police arrest them, but Vasuki says she wants to take revenge and does not want to let the law handle them.
+Jeena helps her kill all of them, starting with Pacha.
 Jeena tells her to put pepper in the ironer with which he irons clothes and in his asthma inhaler.
 Vasuki sits on the balcony of her apartment and watches Pacha die.
-Pachabasmam's death makes Sudeep a little worried but Aryan dismisses it, telling him he might have just smoked too hard.
+Pacha's death makes Sudeep a little worried, but Aryan dismisses it, telling him he might have just smoked too hard.